tranvansang/tranvansang/README.md

 In spite of the name `express-authenticators`, the project does not depend on expressjs, it can be used in any framework.

 Currently, support authenticating and profile fetching for Facebook, Foursquare, Github, Google, Line, Instagram, LinkedIn, Pinterest, Tumblr, Twitter, Zalo.
+You can extend the base class to support any OAuth provider.

 - https://github.com/tranvansang/s3-key